Mvoii/video_codec/README.md

 1. The video size should end up smaller after the encoding
 2. The encoding is reversible
-3. The compressed video should contain enogh information to e recongisable
+3. The compressed video should contain enough information to be recongisable

 <h3>technique</h3>
 <p>